pigoz/mplayer2/DOCS/man/en/mplayer.rst

     can be bound to keypresses.
 See the slave mode documentation and the ``INTERACTIVE CONTROL`` section for details.
 Files named ``shotNNNN.png`` will be saved in the working directory, using the first available number - no files will be overwritten.
-The filter has no overhead when not used and accepts an arbitrary colorspace, so it is safe to add it to the configuration file.
+The filter has no overhead when not used.
+It does however break playback in some cases, especially VDPAU hardware decoding is incompatible with the filter.
+Thus it is not completely safe to add the filter to default configuration "just in case you might want to take screenshots".
 Make sure that the screenshot filter is added after all other filters whose effect you want to record on the saved image.
 E.g. it should be the last filter if you want to have an exact screenshot of what you see on the monitor.

 ass
     Moves SSA/ASS subtitle rendering to an arbitrary point in the filter